servalli/pyploop/README.md

 # pyploop
-Distance measurements in active sites of P-loop NTPases
+Batch distance measurements in active sites of P-loop NTPases, see Analysis_pipeline.ipynb